-The board consists of five directors of which three are executive and two are independent non-executives.
-The board is satisfied that at present it has a suitable balance between independence on the one hand and knowledge of the company on the other, although acknowledges that as it grows it will need to consider the appointment of additional Non Executive directors.
+The board consists of eight directors of which four are executive and four are independent non-executives.
+The board is satisfied that at present it has a suitable balance between independence on the one hand and knowledge of the company on the other.
+Biographies of the board are set out in the Corporate Governance section of the Group's website.

 The board is supported by three committees: audit, nomination and remuneration.
-These committees are considered on pages 10 and 11 of the Group's 2018 Annual Report.
+These committees are considered on pages 12 and 13 of the Group's 2024 Annual Report.